upstream-se/guidebook-draft/docs/foundations/discipline/definition/index.md

-# Definition of the Discipline
+# Definition of the discipline

 > ⚠️ **This page is under active construction.**
 > The conceptual structure is established.
 Wording and refinement will evolve.